Extreme operating excellence in life

 It was the first time in a few years, since the end of high school, that I found an outlet where I felt motivated to pursue extreme operating excellence.
 Through cycling and other extracurriculars, I realized it was the zen state that facilitated a mindset of chasing being the best in a craft, that I loved.
 And as a downstream effect, it drew on to how I subconsciously carried my life.

-For better or for worse, this state of wanting to be excellent grows only in areas of personal intellectual curiosity—it happened that software engineering classes don’t manifest that for me, and I never want to make the mistake of dedicating myself to work that doesn’t make me want to relentlessly chase a state of irregularly high performance.
+For better or for worse, the state of wanting to be excellent grows only in areas of personal intellectual curiosity—it happened that software engineering classes don’t manifest that for me, and I never want to make the mistake of dedicating myself to work that doesn’t make me want to relentlessly chase a state of irregularly high performance.

 A quote